vkohaupt/vokoscreenNG/README.md

 * The old vokoscreen 2.5.0 https://github.com/vkohaupt/vokoscreen is the last version with ffmpg and will not more continue developed.

 ## Translate
-Only **100% translate and reviewed** languages come in vokoscreen.
-This means, you translate and at self time you reviewed your language.
-You have both finish translate and reviewed, the automated pull Process can now pull your translated language to me in the Sourcecode.
+Only **100% translate** languages come in vokoscreen.
+The automated pull Process can now pull your translated language to me in the Sourcecode.
 Please translate only at Transifex, it is very easy. https://www.transifex.com/vkohaupt/vokoscreen/